 Operation Encompass Scheme

-Mrs Freeman and Mrs Spick have attended the Surrey training for Operation Encompass.
+Mrs Freeman and Mrs Mounsey have attended the Surrey training for Operation Encompass.

 Operation Encompass is is a scheme run jointly between schools, Surrey Police and Surrey County Council.
 Operation Encompass has been designed to provide early reporting on any domestic incidents that occur outside of school and might have an impact on a child.

-Operation Encompass will ensure that the Key Adult (Mrs Spick) or the Deputy Key Adult (Mrs Freeman) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
+Operation Encompass will ensure that the Key Adult (Mrs Freeman) or the Deputy Key Adult (Mrs Mounsey) is informed the next morning that there has been a domestic incident or if a child has been reported missing.
 This means that the Key adult or the Deputy Key Adult can ensure that the child is supported whilst they are in school.